gvwilson/thirdbit/_posts/2019/2019-04-21-contrarians.md

 title: "Contrarians"
 ---

-> Q: How many TED speakers does it take to screw in a lightbulb? <br/>
+> Q: How many TED speakers does it take to screw in a lightbulb? <br>
-> A: It's a really obscure number---you won't have heard of it.
+> A: It's a really obscure number—you won't have heard of it.

 A few years ago,
 one of the smartest people I know told me that we shouldn't worry about climate change.